security & privacy

 No training use

-Your memories, sessions, and code are product data for your workspace.
+Repository code, project records, CI metadata, and operational logs are product data.
 They are not used to train models.

 control